 1. Freelance Writing

-If you have a knack for writing, freelance writing can be a great way to earn money.
+For instance, if you have a knack for writing, freelance writing can be a great way to earn money.

 Many businesses, blogs, and online publications seek content writers for articles, blog posts, product descriptions, and more.
 Platforms like Upwork, Fiverr, and Freelancer allow students to connect with clients looking for writing services.